fluxninja/aperture/docs/content/get-started/policies/policies.md

 ## Introduction

-Aperture comes with a pre-packaged list of [Aperture Policies][policies] and Grafana Dashboards that can be used both as a guide for creating new policies, and as ready-to-use Aperture Blueprints for generating policies customized to a [Service][service] and the use-case.
+Aperture comes with a pre-packaged [Blueprints][blueprints] that can be used to generate [Policies][policies] and Grafana Dashboards.
+Blueprints can be used both as a guide for creating new policies, or used as-is by providing required parameters or customizations.

-In order to install Aperture Blueprints and generate policies, you can use `aperturectl`.
+In order to install Aperture Blueprints and generate policies, you can use `aperturectl` CLI tool.

 ## Manage Aperture Blueprints